Martin8617/Defi-Wallet-for-Raspberry-Pi/build-app.md

 npm run init
 ```

 > **NOTE**: Warnings occures!
 The Raspberry OS 32-Bit works, the 64-Bit version too - when they run through...
 To be honest, the longer the more problems I have to compile the Defi-Wallet.
 Outdated node modules make me despair in the 64-bit version.
+If `npm run init` doesn't work you can use `npm run init --legacy-peer-deps` or `npm run init --force`.
+Anyway I recommend `npm cache clean --force` for every new run...

 ### Build app